-The pre-shift inspection will also add years to the life of the equipment.
-Spotting a water pump problem before utilizing a forklift in the dead of summer and high temperatures will save the engine from ruin in many cases.
-Keeping fluids at the correct levels including forklift battery electrolyte will keep internal components from being overly taxed and abused in carrying out the hour by hour functions of the equipment.
-For diagnosing problems, following manufacturer’s guidelines contained in your equipment’s USER MANUAL as closely as possible in terms of daily checks on specific components narrows the list of reasons why the equipment fails when/if it does fail for some reason.
-Yes, I am advising that you “read the directions” so to speak.
-Not doing so leaves the equipment owner open for any interpretation or supposed cause as proposed by your forklift vendor or service company.
-This can result in extensive financial costs and inconvenience that would otherwise not have been incurred by your company.
+The pre-shift inspection adds years to the life of the equipment.
+For example, discovering a forklift engine water pump problem before utilizing a forklift in the dead of summer and high temperatures saves the engine from ruin in many cases.
+Keeping fluids at the correct levels including forklift battery electrolyte keeps internal components from being overly taxed and abused in carrying out the hour by hour functions of the equipment.

 Furthermore, following manufacturers’ guidelines contained in the vehicle USER MANUAL narrows the list of possibility of equipment problems.
 For employers, it is not a lot to demand that equipment operators are diligent and consistent in conducting daily inspections.
 Operator inspections take only minutes and daily completion of the task can save the life of the operator and other workers nearby.
 For more information on pre-shift inspection requirements, go to www.OSHA.gov.